 What Are RAMS?

-A RAMS, however, will build on the information laid out in the risk assessments.
-RAMS contain details of the hazard and a step-by-step guide to working around that hazard that all employees, contractors and others can easily follow.
-So the distinct difference between the risk assessment and RAMS, is that the assessment provides an overall picture of the hazards in a workplace, whilst the RAMS looks at specific activities that are high-risk.
+So, now that RAMS meaning is clear, what are the differences between this and a risk assessment?
+So the distinct difference between the risk assessment and RAMS is that the assessment provides an overall picture of the hazards in a workplace, whilst the RAMS looks at specific activities that are high-risk and helps with risk management.

 It is logical for safety method statements to follow risk assessments.
 Since there is still a risk to employees after actions are taken, the next step is to decide on and communicate those measures to keep people safe at work.

-RAMS are most commonly used within the construction industry.
 One of the reasons for this is that companies often include it as a requirement during the tender process.
-RAMS are used to prepare their safety documentation alongside assessing the health and safety policies of companies who submit tenders.
+RAMS are used to prepare their safety documentation alongside assessing the health and safety policies of companies that submit tenders.

-Benefits of RAMS
+What Are the Benefits of Using RAMS Documents?

 Stops misunderstandings